ScriptedSnark/GSChaos/gamedir/README.txt

 TWITCH CHAT VOTING INTEGRATION
 ==============
 GSChaos supports Twitch chat voting.
 If you want to use it, then do some steps:
-1. Edit `chaos/twitch.ini`.
-It should have your [OAuth password](https://twitchapps.com/tmi/) and Twitch username
+1. Rename `chaos/twitch_EXAMPLE.ini` to `twitch.ini`.
+Edit this file.
+It should have your [OAuth password](https://twitchtokengenerator.com/quick/VbyNA08rOT) in format `oauth:TOKEN` (from website you just copy access token and paste instead of `TOKEN`) and Twitch username
 2. Add text element (GDI) to your OBS scene
 3. Pass a path of `chaos/voting_progress.txt` in text options
 4. Run the game and check if everything is installed successfully (wait for 10 seconds in game after chaos bar activating so you can check voting system)